Study in Seoul (in English, Korean) - ISEP Exchange

 Students need to have the equivalent of a 2.5 out of 4.0 GPA, or a C or above ECTS equivalent, to study at Yonsei.

-Due to high demand, all inbound ISEP students are limited to enrolling in a maximum of four business courses from the Department of Business Administration.
-However, business-related courses are also available in the Department of Economics and Study Abroad courses.
+Students must be enrolled in a business-related major at their home university in order to take courses in the Department of Business Administration.
+ISEP students may enroll in a maximum of four business courses from the Department of Business Administration.
+Additional business-related courses are also available in the Department of Economics and in the Study Abroad courses.

 Semester & Prices (based on your filters)